tuneflow/so-vits-svc-plugin/README.md

 In addition, you need `ffmpeg` to convert non-wave audio files to wave for the model to process.
 To install `ffmpeg`, follow the instruction [here (windows)](https://phoenixnap.com/kb/ffmpeg-windows) or [here (ubuntu)](https://phoenixnap.com/kb/install-ffmpeg-ubuntu) or [here (macOS)](https://phoenixnap.com/kb/ffmpeg-mac).

+Lastly, you need to use `pyinstaller` to bundle your app into an .exe file that can be called by the TuneFlow Desktop app.

 ## (Optional) Automatically Load Models

 If you want the plugin to load models on start up, you can optionally place your model file(.pth) and config file(config.json) under `checkpoints` folder.